lmachens/storybook-game/README.md

-# Storybook HTML
+# Storybook Game

-This repository demonstrates how to use [Storybook](https://storybook.js.org/) for HTML and CSS/SCSS.
+This repository demonstrates how to use [Storybook](https://storybook.js.org/) for basic game development based on Canvas.
 You can use this repository as template.

 ## Getting Started